KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 #### :pushpin: Examples:

 This example coin combines both `ac_staked` and `ac_perc`.
 As described in the section, ["Notes on How ac_staked Functions"](../installations/asset-chain-parameters.html#notes-on-how-ac-staked-functions), the method of rewards for the coin will vary over time.
-The coins that are mined via `ac_staked` will be included in the `ac_perc` calculations until block height `100000`.
-Therefore, the `pubkey` that receives `ac_perc` block rewards will receive slightly more for the first `100000` blocks.
+The coins used to stake will be included in the `ac_perc` calculations until block height `100000`.
+Therefore, the `pubkey` that receives `ac_perc` block rewards will receive more for the first `100000` blocks.

 Other coin details include that it is a 777777-coin pre-mine, with a 10-coin block reward, and the chain adjusts difficulty so that 50% of the blocks are mined via PoS, and 50% via PoW.